-Fill out and submit the Panel Attorney Information and Certification Form (page 9 of the Panel Attorney Program Guide for the Parole Suitability Hearing Process).
+- A completed Panel-Attorney Information and Certification Form (see page 9, of the Panel Attorney Program Guide for the Suitability Hearing Process (revised 10-3-2019)

-Applications will be reviewed to determine if the applicant meets the desired qualifications.
+Applicants will be reviewed to determine if they meet the desired qualifications.

 Only applicants deemed most qualified will be contacted for an interview as needed.